reflectoring/reflectoring.github.io/content/blog/2023/2023-08-04-CICD-Deploying-Node.js-Application-EC2-instance.md

 ---
-title: "CI/CD with GitHub Actions, PM2: Deploying a Node.js Express Backend Application to AWS EC2 instance"
+title: "CI/CD with Node.js and a GitHub Actions Runner Hosted on AWS EC2"
 categories: ["Node"]
 date: 2023-08-04 00:00:00 +1100
 modified: 2023-8-04 00:00:00 +1100
 authors: ["ajibade"]
 description: "In this article, we explore the importance of CICD and how to create CICD process using GitHub Actions to deploy a Node.js Express backend application to an AWS EC2 instance."
-image: images/stock/0133-cicd-nodejs-1200x628-branded.jpg
+image: images/stock/0018-cogs-1200x628-branded.jpg
 url: tutorial-cicd-github-actions-pm2-nodejs-aws-ec2
 ---

 You and your team have spent countless hours meticulously crafting a groundbreaking application that could propel your Startup to new heights.
 Your code is a work of art, and you can't wait to share it with the world.
 But as you prepare to deploy it to your production environment, disaster strikes!
 A critical bug emerges, bringing your entire application crashing down.
-The absence of a Continuous Integration/Continuous Deployment (CI/CD) pipeline has resulted in a significant setback.
+The application hasn't run through a Continuous Integration/Continuous Deployment (CI/CD) pipeline that would have flushed out this bug much earlier.

 This cautionary tale highlights the vital role that CI/CD plays in the software development lifecycle.
 CI/CD acts as a resilient safety net, protecting applications from potential catastrophes and ensuring a seamless journey from development to deployment.
 In this article, we will delve into the concept of CI/CD, and its importance.
 Then, we'll go over how to deploy a Node.js application on an AWS EC2 instance using GitHub Actions for CI/CD pipeline.

-## Prerequisites:
+## Prerequisites

 Before we begin, make sure you have the following: